|Nutrition Facts (per serving)|

 - Replace the bean dip with leftover chili or burrito filling with ground beef.
 Or use canned chili with or without beans as the first layer on the chips.

-- Large, round tortilla chips work well in this recipe, but tortilla "scoops" may be used as well.
-Or make the appetizers with large triangle chips.
+- Large, round tortilla chips work well in this recipe, but tortilla "scoops" can be used as well.
+Or make the appetizers with large triangle-shaped chips.